Geographic Information Systems (GIS) obtained;

-A desk assessment will be conducted for a small part on the Netherlands that combines two very characteristic Dutch landscapes: the Pleistocene moraine and the Holocene river areas.
+A desk assessment will be conducted for a small part in the center of the Netherlands that combines two very characteristic Dutch landscapes: the Pleistocene moraine and the Holocene riverine areas.

 Digital archaeological and environmental data will be collected, imported or digitised.
 Palaeo-geographic reconstruction and archaeological sites will be combined for several archaeological periods in order to interpret and predict the distribution patterns.
 The land use models should also include social factors.

 Each week, two 4-hour sessions will take place.
-You will be working in small groups of 2 students, of which at least one should be able to read Dutch, since most of the resources (maps and literature) are only available in Dutch.
+You will be working in pairs, of which at least one student should be able to read Dutch, since most of the resources (maps and literature) are only available in Dutch.